DASVDD: Deep Autoencoding Support Vector Data Descriptor for Anomaly Detection: Introduction

 \section{Introduction}

 }

-\IEEEPARstart{A}{nomaly} detection (AD), also referred to as novelty detection and outlier detection, is the task of identifying samples of a dataset that deviate from the "normal" pattern \cite{10.1145/1541880.1541882} (the term "normal" is unrelated to the Gaussian distribution here and elsewhere in the paper, unless otherwise specified).
-Anomaly detection has been an active field of research in recent years due to its application in a wide variety of domains, including fraud detection \cite{creditsurvey}, medical care \cite{Gugulothu2018SparseNN}, time series anomaly detection \cite{Buda2018DeepADAG}, video surveillance \cite{kiran2018overview}, machine vision applications \cite{golan2018deep}, and industrial monitoring \cite{doi:10.1177/1475921717737051}.
-Typically, in most AD problems, we are given samples from the normal class.
-It is called semi-supervised AD, where the goal is to train a model that describes pattern of the given normal data and thus identify the instances that deviate from the normal pattern as anomalies \cite{pang}.
+\IEEEPARstart{A}{nomaly} detection (AD) is the task of identifying samples of a dataset that deviate from the "normal" pattern \cite{10.1145/1541880.1541882} (the term "normal" is unrelated to the Gaussian distribution here and elsewhere in the paper, unless otherwise specified).
+Anomaly detection has been an active field of research in recent years due to its application in a wide variety of domains, including fraud detection \cite{creditsurvey}, medical care \cite{Gugulothu2018SparseNN}, time-series anomaly detection \cite{Buda2018DeepADAG}, video surveillance \cite{kiran2018overview}, machine vision applications \cite{golan2018deep}, and industrial monitoring \cite{doi:10.1177/1475921717737051, hojjati}.
+Typically, in most AD problems, we are given samples from the normal class\b{, and the goal is to train a model that describes the pattern of the given data and thus identify the instances that deviate from the normal pattern as anomalies \cite{pang}}.
 This procedure is also known as one-class classification.
-A long line of literature, such as one-class support vector machines (OCSVMs) \cite{ocsvm}, kernel density estimation (KDE) \cite{kde}, and more recently, Isolation Forests (IFs) \cite{IF}, has addressed the semi-supervised anomaly detection problem with classical (i.e., non deep learning) machine learning methods.
-These methods commonly suffer from issues such as the curse of dimensionality that significantly downgrades their performance in high-dimensional tasks.
+A long line of literature, such as one-class support vector machines (OCSVMs) \cite{ocsvm}, kernel density estimation (KDE) \cite{kde}, and more recently, Isolation Forests (IFs) \cite{IF}, has addressed \b{this} problem with classical (i.e., non-deep learning) machine learning methods.

 In the past decade, deep anomaly detection algorithms have become popular thanks to the development of Autoencoders (AEs) \cite{ae,ae2} and Generative Adversarial Networks (GANs) \cite{gansurvey}.
 Deep AD methods can be divided into two categories: the first group of algorithms train an AE or GAN on normal data and uses the reconstruction error of new samples for identifying anomalies \cite{sakurada}.
 The second group uses neural networks to extract a lower-dimensional representation of input data and feed it to a classical AD algorithm such as OCSVM \cite{sabokrou2017deepanomaly}.